The definition of the term “terrorism” is highly subjective depending on the political party or

 It is now time for a new approach!
 We believe redefining our terrorism laws through the use of the new term of "cowardism" is the key.
 Once the term of "cowardism" is admitted into international criminal law, it will enter into the vocabulary used by the media and the general public.
 This will then passively drive the deterrence of terrorist attacks at a global scale!

-We are urging the UN to consider the term "cowardism" as a new way of defining and criminalising acts of terrorism.
+We are urging United Nations to consider the term "cowardism" as a new way of defining and criminalising acts of terrorism.

 We believe it is time we abandon this futile exercise in defining "terrorism" and look towards a better solution!